Close

 Pell Grant

 Federal Pell Grants are considered a foundation of federal financial aid, to which aid from other federal and nonfederal sources might be added.
-The maximum first Scheduled Pell Grant award for the 2021-2022 award year is $6,495.
+The maximum first Scheduled Pell Grant award for the 2024-2025 award year is $7,395.
 The maximum can change each award year and depends on program funding.
 The awarded amount is based on financial need, enrollment status and program costs.
-A Student Aid Report (SAR) generated for you after your FAFSA has been received will show if you are eligible for Pell funds based on your Expected Family Contribution (EFC).
+A FAFSA Submission Summary generated for you after your FAFSA has been received will show if you are eligible for Pell funds based on your Student Aid Index (SAI).

 Federal Pell Grants are available for traditional and nontraditional undergraduate students.